 Click here to see David's State Legislature page

 David currently serves as Chairman of the Bloomfield Democratic Town Committee and is Past President of the Jewish Federation Association of Connecticut (JFACT).
-He is a board member and past chair ofthe membership committee of the Hartford Jewish Community Center.
+He is Vice President of JFACT Fund.
+He is a board member and past chair of the membership committee of the Hartford Jewish Community Center.
 David is a former member of the Board of Directors for the Greater Hartford Jewish Federation and is past chair of its Community Relations Council.
-He is a board member of the SummerWind Performing Arts Center in Windsor.
+He was a board member of the SummerWind Performing Arts Center in Windsor.
 David was President of the Connecticut Valley Region of the United Synagogue of Conservative Judaism (USCJ).
 He was also the Vice President of the Solomon Schecter Day School and chaired its $10 million Building Committee.
-He is a member of the State of Connecticut - Israel Exchange Commission.
+He was a member of the State of Connecticut - Israel Exchange Commission.
 He is a past President of Beth Hillel Synagogue and Federation Homes, Inc. and was Chairman of Bloomfield's Charter Revision Commission.

 A long time community activist, David is known for his sensitivity to community and family issues.
 He provides legal representation and mediation to individuals in a variety of family matters.
 He uses his background, negotiating and courtroom skills to protect their rights in matters of child custody, support, alimony and property distribution.
 He draws on this knowledge to draft financial, separation and prenuptial agreements.